A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Introduction

-Many researchers have taken these criticisms seriously, and now focus on improving generalisation in RL (as can be seen from the content of this survey).
-This research is focused on producing algorithms whose policies have the desired robustness, transfer and adaptation properties, challenging the basic assumption that train and test will be identical (\cref{fig:leadvis} middle and right columns).
-While this research is valuable, currently it often lacks clarity or coherence between papers.
-We argue that this is partly because generalisation (especially in RL) is a \emph{class} of problems, rather than a specific problem.
-Improving ``generalisation'' without specifying the kind of generalisation that is desired is underspecified; it is unlikely that we can generically improve generalisation, given this class of problems is so broad that some analogy of the No Free Lunch theorem \citep{wolpertNoFreeLunch1997} applies: improving generalisation in some settings could harm generalisation in others.
-Two broad categories of generalisation problem are shown in \cref{fig:leadvis} in the centre and right columns.
+In this work we survey the recent literature studying zero-shot generalisation in deep RL, a field focused on producing algorithms with the robustness, transfer and adaptation properties required to perform well in the real world.
+We offer a unifying framework that builds on previous work \shortcite{ghoshWhyGeneralizationRL2021,hallakContextualMarkovDecision2015,harrisonADAPTZeroShotAdaptive2017,higginsDARLAImprovingZeroShot2018,songObservationalOverfittingReinforcement2019,perezGeneralizedHiddenParameter2020} that formalises the problem of ZSG in RL as a \emph{class} of problems, rather than a single problem.
+While prior work \shortcite{ghoshWhyGeneralizationRL2021,hallakContextualMarkovDecision2015,perezGeneralizedHiddenParameter2020} uses the contextual MDP framework or related frameworks to describe how an agent can encounter new, unseen states at test time to generalise to, we further extend and break down the types of generalisation that can be possible, e.g.~combinatorial, interpolation vs.~extrapolation, single-factor vs.~multi-factor (\cref{fig:evalprotcontrol}).
+We formalise more fully the ZSG problem, formally specifying the policy class, making clear the choice of whether the context is observed or not, and including cases where the context distribution is controllable during training \cref{def:zsptcc} This breakdown enables us to clearly and crisply compare previous works, as well as understand how to choose future research directions.
+For example, improving ``generalisation'' without any additional assumptions is inherently underspecified; it is unlikely that we can generically improve generalisation, given this class of problems is so broad that some analogy of the No Free Lunch theorem \shortcite{wolpertNoFreeLunch1997} applies: improving generalisation in some settings could harm generalisation in others.
+Two broad categories of ZSG problem are shown in \cref{fig:leadvis} in the centre and right columns.